-DOCUMENTATION FROM YOUR PHYSICIAN OR COLLEGE REGISTRAR
+DOCUMENTATION FROM YOUR PHYSICIAN, COLLEGE REGISTRAR OR ACCESSIBILITY SERVICES

 If you miss a test or a paper deadline, do not contact the instructor or a TA unless you have followed the steps described here.
-Telling the professor or TA why you missed a deadline or a test probably will not help.
+Telling the professor or TA why you missed a deadline or a test probably will not suffice.

 - In case of illness, you must supply a duly completed Verification of Student Illness or Injury form (available at www.illnessverification.utoronto.ca).
 A doctor's note is not acceptable. - If a personal or family crisis prevents you from meeting a deadline, you must get a letter from your college registrar (it is a good idea anyway to advise your college registrar if a crisis is interfering with your studies).
+This letter must specify the length of the extension that is justified under the circumstances.

 Place your supporting documentation in a sealed envelope addressed to Professor Veugelers.
-Submit this envelope and submit it along with your work (at a class lecture, to your TA during their 's office hours, or using the drop box for second-year courses in room 225 at 725 Spadina Avenue) (if using the drop box, please send your TA an email message to notify them).
+Submit this envelope along with your work at a class lecture, to your TA during their office hours, or using the drop box for second-year courses in room 225 at 725 Spadina Avenue (if using the drop box, please send your TA an email message to notify them).